JohnBocabo/JohnBocabo/README.md

 🎓 I'm a **BSIT Graduate** who loves to code.
 💻 Currently focused on **full-stack web development**, building both the frontend and backend of web applications.
 🚀 Always learning and improving to create clean, efficient, and user-friendly solutions.
+👌 Likes to keep it clean and simple but efficient.

 ---